kamarz01/Simplilearn_Phase2_JDBC_ProductDetails/README.md

 ## Intro

-Practise project to Search for Product in the Database using JDBC
+Practise project to Search for Product in the Database using JDBC.

+The project was part of Simplilearn **Full Stack Java Developer Master Program** Phase (2).

 ## Technologies
 - Java EE